vmware-samples/tmc-migration-scripts/README.md

 11. Imports resources `[clustergroup:git repo, clustergroup:kustomization, clustergroup:helm, clustergroup:helm-release]` by running scripts **044-047**.

 12. Run script [048-base-managed\_clusters-input\_from\_user.sh](./048-base-managed_clusters-input_from_user.sh) to generate a Kubeconfig index file for the onboarding management clusters.
 Replace the path placeholders `/path/to/the/real/mc_kubeconfig/file` in the generated Kubeconfig index file.

+    Then run script [048-base-managed_clusters-ensure-cleanup.sh](./048-base-managed_clusters-ensure-cleanup.sh) to check and ensure the annotations and agents of TMC SaaS on clusters get removed.

     Then run script [048-base-managed\_clusters-onboard.sh](./048-base-managed_clusters-onboard.sh) to onboard the exported clusters onto SM.

     By default, clusters are onboarded sequentially.
-Set the CLUSTERS_ONBOARD_BATCH_SIZE environment variable to control the parallel batch size."
+Set the CLUSTERS_ONBOARD_BATCH_SIZE environment variable to control the parallel batch size.
+    By default, the timeout of onboarding a cluster is 10 min, set the CLUSTER_ONBOARD_TIMEOUT environment variable if the cluster has many nodes, it also depends on the performance of customer's environment, e.g approximate 3 min per node

 13. Run script [049-base-attached\_clusters-input\_from_user.sh](./049-base-attached_clusters-input_from_user.sh) to generate a Kubeconfig index file for the attached clusters.
 Replace the path placeholders `/path/to/the/real/wc_kubeconfig/file` in the generated Kubeconfig index file.